Employee benefits – they’re great for morale, and they’re crucial if you want to attract and retain the talent your business needs to succeed.

 - Paid maternity and paternity leave

 - Generous leave policies

 - Flexi Working Patterns

 A good employee benefit doesn’t have to be too flashy or elaborate.
 It could simply be a commitment to never let your employees’ jobs get in the way of their lives.
 Paid maternity and paternity leave is the big one here, but you can also make a huge difference just by making it easy for employees to take the time off they need when they need it.

 This is where good absence management software can help.
 Our system allows any employee to view their leave allowance from any device, and to book leave and receive confirmation in a matter of minutes.
 If you make it easy for your employees to take leave, you’ll send a strong message that you value their time and you’re invested in their wellbeing.

 Offering paid time off to volunteer is another increasingly popular employee benefit.
 It’s a policy used by companies like Google to help their employees “give back.”
 If you enable employees to make a positive contribution to a cause close to their heart, they’ll likely feel more fulfilled by their job as a whole.

-Finally, travel allowances are a way of ensuring that employees can really make the most of their leave.
-Expedia offer employees a travel allowance of up to £10,000 a year on top of their salaries.
+Finally, travel allowances are a way of ensuring that employees can make the most of their leave.
+Expedia offers employees a travel allowance of up to £10,000 a year on top of their salaries.
 So employees don’t just get paid time off.
 They get paid to travel to the places they’ve always dreamed of seeing.
 No wonder Expedia has been described as “the happiest workplace in London.”

 Work should never get in the way of life, and life can be enriching and rewarding if it’s filled with good people, good times, new places, and worthwhile activity.
-You might not realise it, but as an employer you’re in a very good position to help your employees live their best lives.
+You might not realise it, but as an employer, you’re in a very good position to help your employees live their best lives.